Wat Chedi Sao

 The origin of the temple itself is less clear.
 A legend recounted at the temple says that two monks from India came to the area about 2,000 years ago to spread the teachings of Buddha.
 A local prince was much impressed and asked each of the monks for ten hairs.
-He then built the temple, placing one hair in each chedi.
+He then built the temple, placing one hair in each pagoda.

-An emaciated Buddha image. |
+An emaciated Buddha image

 Some time later, two brothers dug two wells to honor the two monks.
 Both wells filled with clear water, and can still be seen in the grounds of the temple today.

-Statues of mythical gods and creatures are dotted around the chedis, including beasts from both Chinese and Hindu legends.
+Statues of mythical gods and creatures are dotted around the pagoda, including beasts from both Chinese and Hindu legends.
 There are also Buddha images in many different styles, including the rare 'emaciated' Buddha shown at right.

-Behind the temple's main hall is a smaller richly decorated wiharn that contains a much revered Buddha image.
+Behind the temple's main hall is a smaller richly decorated wiharn (chapel) that contains a much revered Buddha image.
 The fifteenth century cast image was discovered by a farmer in his rice field in 1983 and is said to contain the skull of the Lord Buddha in its head.

 Getting There